awsdocs/amazon-ec2-user-guide/doc_source/RootDeviceStorage.md

 You can choose between AMIs backed by Amazon EC2 instance store and AMIs backed by Amazon EBS\.
 We recommend that you use AMIs backed by Amazon EBS, because they launch faster and use persistent storage\.

-For more information about the device names Amazon EC2 uses for your root volumes, see [Device Naming on Linux Instances](device_naming.md)\.
+For more information about the device names Amazon EC2 uses for your root volumes, see [Device naming on Linux instances](device_naming.md)\.

 **Topics**
 + [Root device storage concepts](#RootDeviceStorageConcepts)